 If you do have standing, you also need a good reason to challenge the will.
 Legal reasons for contesting a will include the following.

 The testator, the person to whom the last will and testament belongs, must be mentally competent when writing out the will.
-This prevents malicious relatives from taking advantage of him or her, or what’s called having “undue influence.”
-If a will is the result of coercion, it may be challenged in court.

 If the testator is of sound mind when writing the will, he or she is considered to have testamentary capacity.
 That means he or she understands the consequences of writing a will and assigning beneficiaries as well as the nature of his or her estate.